Tectu/malloy/readme.md

 The following list provides an overview of the currently implemented features.
 Some of these are optional and can be enabled/disabled.

 - High-level controller to setup I/O context, SSL context, worker threads and more
-- Client
-  - HTTP (Plain or TLS/SSL connections)
-  - Websocket (Plain or TLS/SSL connections)
-- Server
 - HTTP
   - Plain or TLS (SSL) connections
+  - Cookies
   - Sessions
-  - Websocket
-    - Plain or TLS (SSL) connections
+  - Upgrading connections to WebSocket
+  - Client
-  - Request router
+  - Server
     - Simple handlers (useful for building REST APIs)
+      - Target matching via regex
+      - Capturing groups via regex
-    - Sub-routers (nested routers)
+    - Sub-routers (nested/chained routers)
     - Redirections
     - File serving locations
-    - Automatic preflight responses (optional)
+    - Preflight responses
-    - Websocket endpoints
+    - Websocket endpoints (with auto-upgrade from HTTP)
+  - Client
+    - Upgrade connections to WebSocket
+  - Server
+    - Upgrade connections to WebSocket
+- WebSocket
+  - Client
-- Cookies
+  - Server
+  - Connections upgradable from HTTP
 - HTML
-  - Parsing HTML forms
+  - Parsing form data

 # Licensing
 This library is MIT licensed.
 Dependencies ship with their own licensing models.